bprinty/Flask-Execute/docs/usage.rst

     add.delay(1, 2)

+..
+TODO: ADD THOROUGH DOCUMENTATION ON THE DIFFERENT MECHANISMS OF TASK REGISTRATION - DYNAMIC VS NON-DYNAMIC, AND EXPLICITLY DESCRIBE WHY DYNAMIC IS NOT SUPPORTED FOR THE FACTORY PATTERN - THEY SHOULD USE CELERY.SUBMIT()

 This declarative mechanism for registering tasks is particularly useful for scheduling tasks to run periodically via Celery's ``cron`` tool.

 This module also provides a wrapper around scheduling tasks to make the process a bit more intuitive.
 Here's how you schedule a task to run every night at midnight.